College of Family and Consumer Sciences

 Athens, GA 30602

 |Master of Science||Human Development and Family Science||University of Georgia||2019|

 |Bachelor of Arts||Psychology, with a Minor in Child Development and Family Sciences||California State University, Long Beach||2016|

-My research interests broadly encompass promoting positive youth development in low income, ethnic-minority populations, as well as social justice iniatives and policies that support this goal.
-Currently, my research centers around the transmission of extra-familial stress to intrafmilial processes and the social determinants of child development.
+My research interests broadly encompass promoting access to healthy development in low income, ethnically and racially minoritized populations, as well as social justice initiatives and policies that support this goal.
+Currently, my research centers around the transmission of extra-familial stress to intra-familial processes and the social determinants of child development.

 2019: Co-Instructor: HDFS 4910/6910 - Early and Middle Childhood, under the supervision of Dr. Caughy.